The-w0rst/grimmbot/config/README.md

    ```bash
    python install.py
    ```
-   It'll create `config/setup.env` and nag you for each value.
+   It creates `config/setup.env` and walks you through each value.

 2. Prefer manual setup?
 Copy the template file: